symfony-si/symfony-docs-sl/components/http_foundation/sessions.rst

 * :method:`Symfony\\Component\\HttpFoundation\\Session\\Session::clear`:
   Clear all attributes.

-The attributes are stored internally in an "Bag", a PHP object that acts like an array.
+The attributes are stored internally in a "Bag", a PHP object that acts like an array.
 A few methods exist for "Bag" management:

 * :method:`Symfony\\Component\\HttpFoundation\\Session\\Session::registerBag`: